sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 }
 ```

-# Java Interview Questions 71-80 - Spoken Answers

-## 71. What is the use of a final modifier on a class?
+### 71. What is the use of a final modifier on a class?

 A final class cannot be extended or subclassed.
 Once you mark a class as final, no other class can inherit from it.
 This is useful for creating immutable classes or when you want to prevent inheritance for security or design reasons.
 String class is a famous example of a final class.